Deep Dive into EchoCLIP

 )

-Once again tokenize and embed the ejection fraction prompts using the CLIP text encoder, and normalize the resulting embeddings for later use in calculating cosine similarity with the video embedding.
+Once again, we tokenize the ejection fraction prompts and encode them using the CLIP text encoder, normalizing the resulting embeddings for later use in calculating cosine similarity with the video embedding.

 ejection_fraction_predictions = compute_regression_metric(